 Malibu Vice: Mexican Smugglers Dumping $1M Worth of Pot Bales Busted After Ocean Pursuit [UPDATED]

+An ocean pursuit off the coast of Malibu late Tuesday night ended in the arrest of three suspected drug smugglers.
 The action began when Los Angeles County lifeguards notified the sheriff's Malibu/Lost Hills at about 10:30 p.m. they had spotted a suspicious boat with possible contraband aboard about 50 feet off Latigo Beach, according to City News Service.

 The vessel was confirmed to be a panga boat ("a type of modest-sized, open, outboard-powered, fishing boat common throughout much of the developing world, including Central America, the Caribbean, parts of Africa, the Middle East, and much of Asia," per Wikipedia) and deputies with the LASD gave a shout to the U.S. Department

 Witnesses say they spotted people aboard the panga dropping "large bundles" overboard before the boat left the shore.

 To track the panga and its occupants, the DHS deployed their air and marine unit, which caught up with the boat about two miles out at sea.

 Three men were taken into custody, and the DHS is handling the investigation.

 UPDATE 11:14 AM The smugglers have been ID'd as Mexican nationals, but their names have not been released.
 The suspects are being presented for prosecution on federal drug smuggling charges, says Virginia Kice of U.S. Immigration and Customs, who adds that the U.S. Attorney's Office in Los Angeles was "very aggressive'' and "proactive'' in prosecuting maritime smugglers, according to CNS.